MicrosoftDocs/VBA-Docs/api/Publisher.WebNavigationBarSet.AddToEveryPage.md

 ## Remarks

-The specified Web navigation bar set must exist before calling this method.
+The specified web navigation bar set must exist before calling this method.

 ## Example

-The following example adds a Web navigation bar set named "WebNavBarSet1" to the top of every page in the active document.
+The following example adds a web navigation bar set named "WebNavBarSet1" to the top of every page in the active document.

 ```vb